-If you are one of those few who are actively using mobile map of Facebook Inc. (NASDAQ:FB), you might be wondering how Facebook Map for mobile web version has suddenly become more (or less) accurate!
+If you are one of those few who is actively using mobile map of Facebook Inc. (NASDAQ:FB), you might be wondering how Facebook Map for mobile web version has suddenly become more (or less) accurate!
 It is because Facebook has started sourcing its location data from soon-to-be-sold Nokia’s HERE map.
-The social networking giant has silently inked a deal with Nokia to leverage on its massive database build by the company in the last two decades.
+The social networking giant has silently inked a deal with Nokia to leverage on its massive database built by the company in the last two decades.

-Once the leader of mobile industry, Nokia is considering to sell its map division soon and many companies, including Apple, Samsung, Amazon, Baidu and of course Facebook, have set an eye on the Nokia HERE.
+Once the leader of the mobile industry, Nokia is considering to sell its map division soon and many companies, including Apple, Samsung, Amazon, Baidu and of course Facebook, have set an eye on the Nokia HERE.
 While the deal is expected to fetch at least $2 billion for Nokia, many industry analysts feel that it could swell up to $3.5 billion, considering the massive database and expertise Nokia has in the field of location mapping service.

 However, by integrating location data of HERE, apparently, Facebook has taken a lead.
 People close to Nokia Map division feel that Facebook is the best option for Nokia HERE as the social networking giant has got a massive user base of 1.44 billion, and nearly 1.1 billion users are on mobile.

 When TechCrunch contacted Facebook about the development, the company’s spokesperson confirmed, “We are testing Nokia HERE maps across Facebook to give us more control and flexibility in delivering a consistent maps experience.
 I can confirm that we’re testing HERE maps in Android versions of some of our standalone apps like Instagram and Messenger as well.”

 So, why is Facebook betting big on Nokia HERE?
 The answer could be segregated in two parts: